allegro/blog/_posts/2021-10-22-async_programming_python.md

 Network communication is very slow after all.
 Let’s assume that a simple request takes at least 1ms to complete.
-Modern processors have clock frequencies up to 5GHz and, providing the data and code are already cached, they are capable of at least one simple operation per cycle.
-This means we could have done at least 5 * 10e6 simple operations while waiting for the request to complete!
+Modern processors have clock frequencies up to 5GHz and, provided the data and code are already cached, they are capable of at least one simple operation per cycle.
+This means we could have done at least 5 million simple operations while waiting for the request to complete!
 What a waste of resources!

 ### Classic approach with threads